peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public sbyte ToSByteUnchecked();

-Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as an 8-bit signed integer.
+Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as an 8-bit signed integer.

 <b>Return Value:</b>